algoo/galae/README.md

 Galae is a [MailCow](https://github.com/mailcow/mailcow-dockerized) fork managed by the [Algoo](https://www.algoo.fr/) company.

-It was created to add functionalities to MailCow that were mandatory for the [Galae service](https://galae.net/) launch.
+It was created with two guiding principles:
+1. Implement missing functionalities mandatory for the [Galae service](https://galae.net/) launch (see below for a complete list)

-Those modifications were submitted to the upstream but aren't yet implemented.
+2. Build a scalable production ready stack.

 ## MailCow customizations

-Here is a list of Galae customizations, with their corresponding issues and PR both on Galae and MailCow sides.
+Here is a list of Galae customizations submitted to Mailcow but not yet implemented, with their corresponding issues and PR both on Galae and MailCow sides.
 Note that since initial Galae implementation, subsequent commits were made when merging from upstream (MailCow to Galae).

 MailCow issues and PR states are represent with the following emoji:
 - ⏳️ Still open